Newborn | when does it get easier?!

 After a while your initial adrenalin disappears and you feel like you’ll be living on coffee for ever.

-I’d like to reassure you that it will get easier.
+Please know that it will get easier.
 You’re baby will sleep at some point.
 It may be weeks, it may be months but it will get easier.

 If he needs to be cuddled, rocked, sung to, patted…do it!
 You’re not creating bad habits!
 Your child won’t always need your help to fall asleep!